What Is GitOps?

 Source: https://www.gitops.tech/#push-based-deployments

 It is not affected by the number of deployment environments, and deployment environments can be added or changed simply by adding or modifying connection information.
-The architecture is simple, so it is used in many places.
+The architecture is easy to understand, so it is used in many places.

-In general, a push pipeline has read/write permissions outside the cluster in CI, which can expose security information externally.
+In general, push pipelines have the disadvantage that read/write permissions exist outside the cluster, usually in CI, so security information can be exposed externally.

 Guide To GitOps Diagrams